smathot/pythontutorials/content/pages/functions.md

   print('a = {0}, b = {1}, c = {2}'.format(a, b, c))
 ```

-When you see code like this, with so much duplication, then you know that a function is likely to improve it.
-Let's see, step by step, how we can do so.
+When you see this kind of code duplication, then you know that a function is likely to improve your code.
+Let's see, step by step, how we can accomplish this.

-## `def`: defining a function
+## def: defining a function

-You define a function with the `def` statement, followed by the name of the function and parentheses.
-Like any statement that is followed by an indented code block, the line ends with a colon.
+A function is defined with the `def` statement, followed by the name of the function and parentheses.
+Like any statement that is followed by an indented code block, the statement ends with a colon.

-To start, let's define a `pythagoras()` function that (for now) calculates the long side (`c`) of a triangle with short sides (`a` and `b`) of length 1, and prints out the result.
+Let's define a `pythagoras()` function that (for now) calculates the long side (`c`) of a triangle with short sides (`a` and `b`) of length 1, and prints out the result.
+We execute the function by calling its name followed by parentheses.

 ```python